Iteration

 ๐ป

-Run python drawtiles.py 5 3 40
+Run python drawtiles.py 5 3 40.
+If you're impatient, add --fast.

-with different arguments.
-Then open tile.py
+Try running drawtiles.py with different arguments.
+Then open tile.py and try

-function.
+changing the draw_tile() function.
 Create your own tile pattern.